 For brevity, the set of these tests is called the electrical safety testing.

-In the harmonised standards related to this directive are considered not only the dangers from electric shock, but even those of mechanical origin, by outbreak, afterburn, the fire danger, emissions of light radiation, the release of toxic substances, etc.
+In harmonized standards related to these directives, in addition to the dangers of electric shock, other risks are considered, such as those of mechanical origin, burst, afterburn, fire, the light radiation emissions, the release of toxic substances, and other.

-L ’ analysis is rather complex and takes into account not only the normal use of the products, but also foreseeable abnormal use.
-You must also ensure that the product remains secure even if a failure occurs.
+The analysis takes into account not only the normal use of the products, but also foreseeable abnormal use.
+Moreover, the product must remain safe even if a failure occurs.

-A particular aspect of security has emerged in the last twenty years and has become increasingly important, it is the human exposure to electromagnetic fields.
+A particular aspect of security is to human exposure to electromagnetic fields.

-Definitely the sensitivity to this issue was stimulated by the intensive use of mobile phones and by the presence of powerful radio and television transmitters.
-It was realized that electromagnetic pollution sources are many and recently has realized that it's not just the radio transmitters that emit potentially excess fields legal limits.
+The sensitivity to this topic has been stimulated by the intensive use of mobile phones and the presence on the territory of strong radio and television transmitters.
+Over the years, however, it was found that the sources of electromagnetic fields are varied both in the home and in the workplace.
 For this reason it is mandatory to evaluate the human exposure for all electrical and electronic equipment.